score-json/json/TSF/trustable/statements/JLS-33.md

           description: "the vulnerability reporting template used in nlohmann/json, which includes a severity section and CVSS scoring"
 ---

-Outstanding CVEs are triaged in nlohmann/json.
+Outstanding CVEs are triaged in the nlohmann/json repository.